Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 | Actual RPM at 98% Duty / Actual Tach Frequency     | 2928 / 97.2 | 4750 / 237.8 | 9558 / 798.1 | 962 / 31.8  | 4796 / 159.8 |

 ***Footnotes***
-*At 90% duty cycle for all tests we are reading 91.2 % duty cycle due to opto-coupler rounding.
+*At 90% duty cycle for all tests, we are reading 91.2 % duty cycle due to opto-coupler rounding.
 (When given a 90% duty cycle signal)*
-*At 98% duty cycle due to the opto-coupler rounding we cannot properly measure the signal due to the voltage range on the microcontroller's pins not being a clear high or low level.
+*At 98% duty cycle, due to the opto-coupler rounding, we cannot properly measure the signal due to the voltage range on the microcontroller's pins not being a clear high or low level.
 (Test 3)*
-*For test 4 the minimum hertz that the oscilliscope can read is 15 Hz; therefore, the frequency measurements for duty cycles 15-60% will not be read properly.*
+*For test 4, the minimum hertz that the oscilloscope can read is 15 Hz; therefore, the frequency measurements for duty cycles 15-60% will not be read properly.*

 ![image](https://github.com/user-attachments/assets/10247939-4d04-448b-82ca-75f33d0d7b7d)